epri-dev/dlms-cim/src/doc/design.md

-# Overview
+# Design
-The purpose of this tool is to provide a reference implementation of a translation from DLMS/COSEM to the Common Information Model (CIM) as would be done in an Advanced Metering Infrastructure (AMI) Head-End System (HES).
+The software is composed of a number of pieces, which together make up the simulation.
+The components are:

+    - Meter simulator(s)
+    - Head-End System (HES) simulator
+    - Meter Data Management System (MDMS) simulator

+Each of the components is described in more detail below.

+## Meter simulator

+## HES simulator

+## MDMS simulator

 ## How to add a COSEM object
 Adding a new COSEM object to the code is best done in a series of steps, starting with an existing class.
 For this explanation, we will add the Image Transfer class (`class_id` = 18) based on the code for the `LinuxDisconnect` object.